react-dnd/react-dnd/docs/index.md

 ### It is ready for the future

-React DnD does not export mixins, and works equally great with any components, whether they are created using ES6 classes, `createClass` or alternative React frameworks such as Omniscient.
+React DnD does not export mixins, and works equally great with any components, whether they are created using ES6 classes, `createReactClass` or alternative React frameworks such as Omniscient.
 Its API shines with ES7 decorators if you like to be on the bleeding edge, but it also feels natural in both ES5 and ES6.

 ## Touch Support